 It’s definitely one of the top sites to visit in the city.
-Especially due to the pleasant Lisbon winter weather, you can stroll in the castle gardens, walk the fortified walls, and enjoy spectacular views from different angles.
+Especially due to the pleasant Lisbon winter weather, you can stroll in the castle gardens, walk on top of the fortified walls, and enjoy spectacular views from different angles.

 The castle is one of the best spots for sunset and you can enjoy a hot drink in the little on-site cafe.

-One of the most vibrant districts for going out at night is the Barrio Alto.
-There, you will find restaurants and bars full of life, live music and DJs.
+One of the most vibrant districts for going out at night is the Bairro Alto.
+There, you will find restaurants and bars full of life, live music, and DJs.

-In the steep hills of Barrio Alto you’ll also find the famed tram sitting in a steep, cobbled street which is particularly cute at night lit up by the warm streetlights.
+In the steep hills of Bairro Alto, you’ll also find the famed tram sitting in a steep, cobbled street which is particularly cute at night lit up by the warm streetlights.